 Experiments with air bags show that the speed of the PTW rider who departs from the PTW during a frontal collision can be considerably reduced.
 Such devices are tested in full scale collision tests in which a moving PTW with a dummy rider collides with a moving or stationary car.
 The accelerations and loads on parts of the dummy are recorded and translated into injury patterns.
 The resulting injuries will depend on the speed of the PTW, the type of PTW, the seating position of the rider, the angle and point of collision with the car and the type of car.
 Only a limited number of these variables have been included in such tests.
-For this reason it is difficult to decide how effective devices such as airbags or leg protectors are in practice.
-It seems that a combination of such devices will be needed to prevent injuries in a number of types of collision and to avoid that devices are beneficial in one type of collision but have adverse effects in others, or are effective in preventing one type of injury but introduce others.
+For this reason, it is difficult to decide how effective devices such as airbags or leg protectors are in practice.
+It seems that a combination of such devices are beneficial in one type of collision but have adverse effects in others, or are effective in preventing one type of injury but introduce others.
 These devices are not likely to have much effect on loss of control accidents.